nolandda/TabletopRPGs/200_words_2018/entry.md

 # CQ
 ### by Dan Noland

-Something is very wrong with the Multiverse Transit Network.
-Once beings from uncountable universes traveled between worlds.
-Some used technology others magic.
+The Multiverse Transit Network is broken.
+Once everyone could travel between universes.
+Some used technology, others magic.
 Now everyone is stuck, but InterDimensional Messaging (IDM) still works.

-To send an IDM record a video, post it to YouTube, and make a G+ post.
+Make an IDM: record a video, post it to YouTube, and make a G+ post.
 Make the video less than 4 minutes.
-Bonus points for costumes, props, or VFX.
+Extra credit for costumes, props, or VFX.
 Tag it #CQTheRPG on G+ so others can find it and #CQReply.

-Make long chains of videos.
-The longest chain is winning.
+Make long chains of videos!

-When you make a #CQCall video to start you must address:
+When you make an initial #CQCall video you must address:
 * Who you are.
-* Where you came from.
+* Where you're from.
-* Where you are stuck?
+* Where you're stuck?
-* What difficulties are you having?
+* What difficulties you're having?

 When you make a #CQReply you must address:
 * Your identity
 * Difficulties in your situation
 * The outcome (see below) of the previous IDM.
-* Answer questions from the IDM.
+* Answer questions from the IDM and ask some new questions.
-* Ask a new question about the IDM sender.
 * Explain an unlikely plan to help your interlocutor with their difficulties.
 Will it work?

-Success and failure:
+Success / failure:
-When you upload your video you will get a VideoId. https://www.youtube.com/watch?v=-NcanVthL8A
+On upload your video gets a VideoId. https://www.youtube.com/watch?v=-NcanVthL8A
-Those numbers and letters at the end? -NcanVthL8A is the VideoId.
+Those numbers / letters at the end are the VideoId.

 Does the VideoId have doubled letters next to one another: aa or -- but not aA.
-If it has doubles your plan was successful (odds: ~15%).
-If you get triples or better (<1%) your success is amazing.
+If it has doubles your plan was successful (odds:
+~15%).
+On triples or better (~0.2%) it's amazing.